Julian Assange Dismissed the Russia Hacking Report as a 'Press Release'

-The founder of WikiLeaks said the report was politically motivated
+The founder of WikiLeaks said the report was politically motivated+ READ ARTICLE

 Wikileaks founder Julian Assange dismissed the U.S. intelligence community’s report on Russia’s hacking in the 2016 presidential election as a “press release” on Monday, calling it politically motivated and damaging to the intelligence community’s reputation.